SimPaulD/Questify/README.md

 ## Feedback and Support

 For any questions, suggestions, or issues, please contact us at simdragos@gmail.com.
-We appreciate your feedback and are committed to improving the app based on user input.
+I appreciate your feedback and are committed to improving the app based on user input.